pb4git/Nash-DQN-CSB-Article/README.md

 * No opponent
 * No allied pod
 * No game ending
+* Only the two next checkpoints are known

 Rewards at each step are defined as follows:
  - +1 when the runner takes a checkpoint